aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

   }),
 });

-node.addBackend(virtualService);
+node.addBackend(appmesh.Backend.virtualService(virtualService));
 ```

 The `listeners` property can be left blank and added later with the `node.addListener()` method.
 The `healthcheck` and `timeout` properties are optional but if specifying a listener, the `port` must be added.

 The `backends` property can be added with `node.addBackend()`.
 We define a virtual service and add it to the virtual node to allow egress traffic to other node.

-The `backendsDefaultClientPolicy` property are added to the node while creating the virtual node.
-These are virtual node's service backends client policy defaults.
+The `backendDefaults` property are added to the node while creating the virtual node.
+These are virtual node's default settings for all backends.

 ## Adding TLS to a listener